shoganhennessy/shoganhennessy.github.io/_pages/research.md

 ### Estimates of US Food Insecurity Dynamics: Measuring Food Insecurity Across the US with a New Synthetic Panel Approach

-Joint work with Seungmin Lee, Chris Barrett (Cornell Dyson Applied Economics)
+Joint work with Seungmin Lee, Chris Barrett (Cornell, Dyson)

 Economics project measuring food insecurity, furthering applied econometrics methods to infer time dynamics in the absence of explicit panel data.